Deicide

-Deicide is the killing (or the killer) of a god.
+Deicide is the killing of a god.
 The concept may be used for any act of killing a god, including a life-death-rebirth deity who is killed and then resurrected.

 Etymology

 The term deicide was coined in the 17th century from medieval Latin *deicidium, from deus "god" and -cidium "cutting, killing."

 Aztec mythology

 The Aztec god of war, Tezcatlipoca, tricked his rival Quetzalcoatl into over-drinking and wantonry.
 Quetzalcoatl burned himself to death in shame.

 Buddhism

 The crimes listed in the Anantarika-karma include killing an Arhat and shedding the blood of a Buddha.

 Devadatta, a monk, and Ajātasattu, king of Magadha, attempted to kill the Gautama Buddha.